openai/openai-cookbook/README.md

 ### 3. Edit text

-In addition to the [completion API endpoint](https://beta.openai.com/docs/api-reference/completions), OpenAI now offers an [edit API endpoint](https://beta.openai.com/docs/api-reference/edits) ([blog post](https://openai.com/blog/gpt-3-edit-insert/)).
+In addition to the [completion API endpoint][Completion API Docs], OpenAI now offers an [edit API endpoint][Edit API Docs] ([blog post][GPT3 Edit Blog Post]).
 In contrast to completions, which only take a single text input, edits take two text inputs: the instruction and the text to be modified.

 An example edit prompt: